Image

 Phase N/A

-**Eligibility for the study:** Participants must be 18-30 years old, drink alcohol 2 times a week, have had heavy drinking twice in the last month, be in a romantic relationship, and have a history of IPV in the last 3 months.
-They must also be okay with getting text messages for 30 days.
+To join, you must be 18-30 years old, drink alcohol about twice a week, binge drink (drink a lot at once) at least twice a month, be in a romantic relationship, and have a history of IPV in the past 3 months.
+Participants must also be okay with receiving text messages for 30 days.

-• The study lasts for 30 days, with participants receiving text messages.
+• The study lasts for 30 days and involves receiving text messages.

 Study details